RickyCook/CV/README.rst

 Objectives
 ----------
 I'm a self-confessed and passionate technologist and geek.
-I love technology, and I love working with technology to see how far it can be pushed.
-As such, I love keeping up with all the new things that are happening in the tech sphere, both in my professional life and to relax at home with.
-In a career, I want to be able to explore opportunities to implement and design new and interesting solutions to the problems we face every day, or simply that grind on us to do manually.
+I love working with technology to see how far it can be pushed.
+I try to keep up with as many new things that are happening in the tech sphere as I can,  both in my professional life and for personal projects in my down time.
+I'm looking for a career that will allow me to explore opportunities to implement and design new and interesting solutions to the problems we face every day.

 Code Skills
 -----------
-My core skillset that I have been using for the past 3 years has been centred around Python, Django, JavaScript, Perl and Mojolicious.
-Prior to this, my main competencies were a combination of PHP and Java with many and various frameworks in both.
-Though most of my experiences lie with back-end specifics of RESTful micro services, I have also been heavily involved with UI maintenance and development in YUI and jQuery.
+The core skillset that I have been using for the past 3 years has been centred around Python, Django, JavaScript, Perl and Mojolicious.
+Prior to this, my main competencies were a combination of PHP and Java with a variety of frameworks in both.
+Most of my experiences lie with back-end specifics of RESTful micro services, though I have also been heavily involved with UI maintenance and development in YUI and jQuery.

 Application Skills
 ------------------
-I am a competent and passionate Linux user, with my OS of choice being Arch Linux for the desktop, and Debian on servers.
-I have prior, limited experience with Fedora, and FreeBSD so feel comfortable around most flavours of `*nix` OSes that are available.
+I am a competent and passionate Linux user, with a solid knowledge of Arch Linux for the desktop, and Debian on servers.
+I also have some experience with Fedora, and FreeBSD and feel comfortable around most of the `*nix` OS flavours that are available.

-Writing code or a CV makes no difference; My editor will likely be the same.
-I use Sublime Text, with a number of plugins to help.

 Over the past years, I have been exposed to some truly amazing technologies.
-Recently, of particular note are Docker (and raw LXC/AuFS at a lower level), ElasticSearch, Gunicorn and PostGIS.
-All of these have proven an enormous boon to the projects that have been using them.
+Of particular note are Docker (and raw LXC/AuFS at a lower level), ElasticSearch, Gunicorn and PostGIS.
+These have proven an enormous boon to the projects that have implemented them.

 Employment History
 ------------------